imath/wp-idea-stream/readme.txt

 5. Ideas archive page

 == Changelog ==

+= 2.3.0 =
+* Users profiles embeds.
+* Featured images for ideas.
+* Various embed improvements.
+* In users profiles, the issue with the title of commented private ideas is now fixed.
+* In users profiles, user rates are now consistent meaning only ideas the displayed user rated will be displayed.
+* WP Idea Stream style has been optimized for the TwentySixteen theme.
+* Spammed users on multisite configs or configs where BuddyPress is activated, will not be displayed anymore.
+Unless you unspam them :)
+* More links on archive pages are now using the link of the idea.
+* The Ideas pagination is now completely independant of the Posts one.

 = 2.2.0 =
 * BuddyDrive integration: users can now attach files to their ideas.